Applying Modern Deep Learning in Autify

 Deep Learning at Autify

-From visual testing engines to intelligent test discovery, deep learning is transforming how we approach software testing.
-These aren't just theoretical applications—they're real implementations solving actual problems in test automation.
+From visual testing engines to intelligent test discovery, deep learning was being applied to real product problems in test automation rather than just theoretical demos.

 Visual Testing Engine